![]() |

-Data repositories usually assign a persistent identifier to the deposited data which improves the discoverability of the data.
-Digital Object identifier (DOI) is one of the persistent identifiers that permanently points to a webpage, a dataset, or other digital objects even the location of the object changed.
+Some data repositories assign a persistent identifier to the deposited data to improve the discoverability of data.
+Digital Object identifier (DOI) is one of the persistent identifiers that permanently points to a webpage, a dataset, or other digital objects even its storage location is changed.

-Research Data is an independent scholarly work that is citable.
-When a dataset is uploaded to our repository, anyone reusing the data can export the citation in formats for reference management software at ease.
+Research data is an independent scholarly work that is citable.
+Users who reuse a dataset from our Repository can export the citation in different formats for reference management software to process.

 Proper citation is required when any research data is reused.
-A citation helps to acknowledge the creator and help the readers locate the source of the information.
+A citation acknowledges the creator and help the readers locate the source of the information.

 Format and elements of a data citation vary among disciplines.
 The recommended elements in a data citation include: